-Free kicks, in U-10 and older games, may be either direct (may score directly) or indirect (must be touched or played by another player before a goal can be scored).
-Opponents must be at least eight yards from the ball or on the goal line between the goal posts during free kicks in U-10 games.
+All free kicks in U-8 games are direct free kicks.
+Opponents must be at least six yards from the ball or on the goal line between the goal posts during free kicks.
 Free kicks awarded the attacking team inside the defending team's goal area are to be taken from the nearest point on the goal area line parallel to the goal line.
-Refer to the Laws of the Game for further details.